Aldaviva/DarkNet/Readme.md

 }
 ```

-<a id="before-showing-a-new-window"></a>
 #### Before showing a new window

-Before showing each window in your application, you have to set the theme for that window.
+Before showing **each** window in your application, you have to set the theme for that window.

 ```cs
 IDarkNet.SetWindowThemeWpf(window, theme);